yousfiwiame/AI-DevSecOps-Project/README.md

 4. Combines all findings into `reports/unified-vulnerabilities.json`
 5. Copies unified report to `LLM/reports/unified-vulnerabilities.json` for LLM processing

-**Note**: In the current setup, SAST only uses SonarQube, but the parser can handle Bandit if its reports exist.
+**Note**: In the current setup, SAST only uses SonarCloud, but the parser can handle Bandit if its reports exist.

 **Usage**:
 ```bash